Former Students

 - Carol Borden, Ph.D., Behavioral Health, Leech Lake Band of Ojibwe

-- Kimberly Christopherson, Ph.D., Associate Professor, Morningside University
+- Kimberly Christopherson, Ph.D., Professor, Morningside University

 - Wendy Fisher, Ph.D.
 Research Data Analyst, University of North Dakota